-The English word RAPTURE does not occur in the King James, New King James, NIV or other modern translation of the Bible.
+The English word Rapture does not occur AT ALL in the King James, New King James, NIV, or other modern translation of the Bible.
 In fact, the word itself did not come into existence until around the very late 1500s A.D.
 Among many Christians, especially those in certain parts of the Protestant world, the term rapture represents the snatching up to heaven of true Christians who are still alive at some time just before or during the Great Tribulation.

-Many believers rest their hope in what they believe is a "rapture" of saints based on only two Bible verse written by the Apostle Paul.
+Many believers rest their hope in what they believe is a "rapture" of saints based on only two Bible verses written by the Apostle Paul.

 Jesus told his disciples, in regard to the exact time of his return to earth and the establishment of his kingdom, that "(the) day and hour no one knows - neither the angels in heaven, nor the Son - except the Father only . . ."
 (Matthew 24:36, HCSB).
 Jesus restated his answer, just before ascending into heaven, as to WHEN his kingdom would be set up (Acts 1:6 - 9).